University of London: 21st century

 Since 2010, the university has been outsourcing support services such as cleaning and portering.
 This has prompted industrial action by the largely Latin American workforce under the "3Cosas" campaign (the 3Cosas – 3 things – being sick pay, holiday pay, and pensions for outsourced workers on parity with staff employed directly by the university).
 The 3Cosas campaigners were members of the UNISON trade union.
 However, documents leaked in 2014 revealed that UNISON representatives tried to counter the 3Cosas campaign in meetings with university management.
 The 3Cosas workers subsequently transferred to the Independent Workers Union of Great Britain.

 Following good results in the Research Excellence Framework in December 2014, City University London said that they were exploring the possibility of joining the University of London.
 It was subsequently announced in July 2015 that City would join the University of London in August 2016.
 It will cease to be an independent university and become a college as "City, University of London".

 In 2016 reforms were proposed that would see the colleges become member institutions and be allowed to legally become universities in their own right.
 A bill to amend the university's statutes was introduced into the House of Lords in late 2016.
 The bill was held up by procedural matters in the House of Commons, with MP Christopher Chope objecting to it receiving a second reading without debate and no time having been scheduled for such debate.
 Twelve of the colleges, including UCL and King's, said that they would seek university status once the bill was passed.
 The bill was debated and passed its second reading on 16 October 2018.
-It received royal assent on 20 December 2018.
-The twelve colleges (namely, all except The Courtauld, ICR, LBS, RAM and RCSSD) subsequently applied for university status, although stating they did not intend to change their names, with notice being given in the London Gazette on 4 February 2019.
+It received royal assent on 20 December 2018, becoming the University of London Act 2018 (c. iii) The twelve colleges (namely, all except The Courtauld, ICR, LBS, RAM and RCSSD) subsequently applied for university status, although stating they did not intend to change their names, with notice being given in the London Gazette on 4 February 2019.

 In 2018, Heythrop College became the first major British higher education institution to close since the medieval University of Northampton in 1265.
-Its library of over 250,000 volumes was moved to the Senate House Library.
+Its library of more than 250,000 volumes was moved to Senate House Library.